Computing in the Limit: Conclusions

 The class of properties that are Computable in the Limit are an interesting extension of the effectively computable functions.
 Although they are not computable in a finite time, they model our everyday notion of what learning and generalization are.
 The restricted subset of problems termed ``Identification in the Limit'' have been extensively covered in the Machine Learning and Computational Learning Theory fields.
 But the formal properties of the class itself, outside of its use as a model for learning, is itself interesting.
 This paper serves as a start for the exploration of this class.

 It is obvious that the substitution of $\mu(x)$ for $\lambda(x)$ in the Normal Form Theorem can be further extended to classes where the computing function changes its mind an infinite number of times, and there is some predicate that defines a sort of limiting condition of that sequence.
 This would make it possible to extend Theorem \ref{thmRational} to the reals.
 This extension would of course be another superset, with characteristics all its own.
-How these levels of computation correspond to the Arithmetical Hierarchy is an open question.